npm/rfcs/accepted/0000-registry-only-tarballs.md

 ## Summary

-When installing dependencies, the npm CLI should have a mechanism for communicating (and optionally failing on) dependencies that do not come from a registry, like a [git URL](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#git-urls-as-dependencies).
+When auditing dependencies with `npm audit`, the npm CLI should have a mechanism for communicating (and optionally failing on) dependencies that do not come from a registry, like a [git URL](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#git-urls-as-dependencies).

 ## Motivation

-In an effort to give users of npm more insight and transparency into the packages they are installing, knowing that a package is _not_ coming from a registry, and thus is susceptible to mutability and related supply chain attacks from that vector, seems like a meaningful heuristic missing from the package manager.
+In an effort to give users of npm more insight and transparency into the packages they are installing, knowing that a package is _not_ coming from a registry and thus is susceptible to mutability and related supply chain attacks from that vector, seems like a meaningful heuristic missing from the package manager.

 Thus, npm should afford various levels of messaging and erroring through a flag to accommodate users of npm looking to gain this insight from their dependency graph.